ALTERNATIVE RESOURCES - BEST WAYS TO CONTACT OTHER SPECIALISTS

 - Limited access to verrucae caustic and cryosurgery (NOT for children)

 Please note, corns, callouses, verrucas and warts are best dealt with by visiting the pharmacy for treatment.
 We can only provide extremely limited cryotherapy or other removal services at the Practice.
+Self referral forms for podiatry can be collected from Colinton Surgery reception desk.

 MUSCLE AND JOINT PROBLEMS